bk7084/bk7084.github.io/assignments/Assignment_1.md

 ---
 layout: default
-title: BK7084 - Assignment 1
+title: BK7084 - Week 1
 ---

-# Description
+# Assignment 1

 Your first assignment is to write a program for a ray-triangle intersection.
 This is one of the core tests for many light simulation